 Post Nuptial Agreements: What Is Section 90C of the Family Law About?

+Section 90C of the Act outlines the validity and enforceability of a post nuptial agreement.
 In essence, Section 90C empowers couples to create a BFA that formalises their financial arrangements in the event of separation.
 These are the rules under section 90C on post nuptial agreements:

 - At the time of the making of the agreement, the parties to the marriage are not the spouse parties to any other binding agreement (section 90B or 90D) with respect to any of those matters (financial agreements before marriage and financial agreements after divorce order is made, respectively.)